dylanjwolff/rv-sc/README.md

 ```
 To instrument the `lotto.sol` sample contract.

+### Specifications

+To write a specification, you first need to create a file with the LTL boolean abstraction of the formula.
+Examples of this are in the `specs` directory and have the `.spot` extension.
+You can read more [here](https://spot.lrde.epita.fr/concepts.html#ltl).

+You will additionally need a JSON file that maps variables in your LTL formula to Solidity expressions.
+Examples of these are also in the `specs` directory, having a `.json` extension.
+The JSON file is a list of mappings, each mapping corresponding to a variable in the LTL formula.
+The mapping must have:
+1. "name": the name of the LTL variable
+2. "triggers": a list of Solidity(+) variables that, when changed, could influence the value of the condition.
+Each Solidity variable should be in the CONTRACT.VARIABLE format.
+3. "condition": the Solidity(+) expression that corresponds to the named LTL variable.

+Note that Solidity(+) includes `prev` and function entries and exits as discussed in the report.

 ### Fuzzing

 The Docker container also comes with a fuzzer, Echidna, that can be used to find violations of specifications in contracts.